 Dr. Luis C. Rivera (b.
-1983) serves as Assistant Professor of Music and the Director of Percussion Studies at the University of South Alabama teaching applied lessons, the USA Percussion Ensemble, the Jaguar Marching Band Drumline, the USA Steel Band and World Music ensembles, and the percussion methods course.
-He is originally from Orlando, where he received his Bachelor’s degree in Music Education from the University of Central Florida, under the direction of Jeff Moore and Kirk Gay.
+1983) serves as Assistant Professor of Music and the Director of Percussion Studies at the University of South Alabama teaching applied lessons, the USA Percussion Ensemble, the Jaguar Drumline, the USA Steel Band, and the World Music Ensemble.
+He is originally from Orlando, where he received his Bachelor’s degree in Music Education from the University of Central Florida under the direction of Jeff Moore and Kirk Gay.
 While at UCF, Dr. Rivera was a Presser Foundation Scholar and the winner of the UCF Music Department’s Performance Excellence Competition (2004).
-He holds a Master of Music degree in Percussion Performance from the University of South Carolina, under the direction of Dr. Scott Herring and Jim Hall, where he was a graduate Teaching Assistant, director of the Palmetto Pans Steel Drum Ensemble, and winner of the USC Concerto Competition, performing Emmanuel Séjourné’s, Concerto pour Vibraphone et Orchestre à Cordes.
-Most recently, Luis received the Doctor of Music degree in Percussion Performance from the Florida State University, studying under Dr. John W. Parks IV, where he was a recipient of the McKnight Doctoral Fellowship.
-He is a published composer/arranger through Alfred Music, Bachovich Publications, Tapspace Publications, self-publishes various classical arrangements, and has scholarly works published with the Percussive Arts Society (PAS) journals Percussive Notes and Rhythm!
+He holds a Master of Music degree in Percussion Performance from the University of South Carolina, under the direction of Dr. Scott Herring and Jim Hall, where he was a graduate Teaching Assistant, director of the Palmetto Pans Steel Drum Ensemble, and winner of the USC Concerto Competition performing Emmanuel Séjourné’s, Concerto pour Vibraphone et Orchestre à Cordes.
+In 2012 he received the Doctor of Music degree in Percussion Performance from Florida State University, studying under Dr. John W. Parks IV, where he was a recipient of the McKnight Doctoral Fellowship.
+Dr. Rivera is a published composer/arranger through Alfred Music, Bachovich Publications, Tapspace Publications, self-publishes various classical arrangements, and has scholarly works published with the Percussive Arts Society (PAS) journals Percussive Notes and Rhythm!
 Scene.
 He also serves on the PAS Composition Committee.

-Luis has also been involved with Drum Corps International (DCI) since 2002.
-He was a snare drummer with the Magic of Orlando Drum and Bugle Corps (2002-2003) and the Madison Scouts Drum and Bugle Corps (2004).
-He served as a snare drum technician with the Carolina Crown Drum and Bugle Corps (2005-2006), and as a snare drum technician and marching instructor with the Boston Crusaders Drum and Bugle Corps (2007-2011), the Front Ensemble Coordinator and Supervisor for the Spirit of Atlanta (2013), and is currently the Front Ensemble Caption Manager with the Cadets Drum and Bugle Corps.
-Luis is a proud endorser of Pearl/Adams instruments, Remo Drumheads, and Vic Firth sticks and mallets.
+Dr. Rivera has also been involved with Drum Corps International for ten years.
+He performed as a snare drummer with Magic of Orlando (2002-2003) and the Madison Scouts (2004), served as a snare drum technician with Carolina Crown (2005-2006), a snare drum technician and marching instructor with the Boston Crusaders (2007-2011), the Front Ensemble Coordinator and Supervisor for Spirit of Atlanta (2013), and is currently the Front Ensemble Caption Manager with the Cadets Drum and Bugle Corps (2017-2019).
+Dr. Rivera is a proud endorser of Pearl/Adams instruments, Zildjian cymbals, Remo drumheads, Grover Percussion, and Vic Firth sticks and mallets.